Sedges and Rushes

 Soil moisture: Irrigation is recommended, though bottlebrush sedge may require less supplemental water than other wetland sedges.
 Drip tape can be applied under plastic mulch as planting beds are formed.

 First harvest: Plants produce a small amount of seed in the year following the transplant year.
-Peak harvest is in the second year after transplanting.
+Peak harvest may be in the third year after transplanting.

-Stand life: Plants may be long-lived, but yield in TPC production plots declined after year two.
+Stand life: Plants may be long-lived, but long-term yields are unknown.

 Flowering date: June-July